Cognitive Biases

 Why Biases Exist

-Our brains evolved for a different environment.
-Mental shortcuts (heuristics) that helped us survive on the savanna cause systematic errors in modern contexts.
+Your brain evolved for a different environment.
+Mental shortcuts that worked on the savanna cause systematic errors in modern contexts.
+These shortcuts are not random noise.
+They lean in predictable directions, which is the only reason this chapter is possible.

-The good news: Biases are predictable.
-Knowing them allows you to compensate.
+Biases are predictable.
+Knowing them lets you compensate.

 The Most Dangerous Biases